iago-mendes/spectre/docs/Tutorials/CCE.md

 ##### Spherical harmonic nodes {#spherical_nodes}

-When we refer to a "nodal" data format, we mean that the worldtube data are stored as values at specially chosen collocation points (a.k.a. grid points or nodes).
+When we refer to a "nodal" data format, we mean that the worldtube data are stored as complex values at specially chosen collocation points (a.k.a. grid points or nodes).
 This allows SpECTRE to perform integrals, derivatives, and interpolation exactly on the input data.
-These grid points are Gauss-Legendre in $cos(\theta)$ and equally spaced in $\phi$.
+These grid points are Gauss-Legendre in
+$cos(\theta)$ and equally spaced in $\phi$.

 Below is a routine for computing the spherical harmonic $\theta$ and $\phi$ values.
 These can be used to compute the Cartesian